 Concerning the fuel poverty profiles in Jordan, the structure of clusters is quasi-similar to that in Egypt.
 However, the composition and characteristics are different.
 The first group, the smallest one, accounts for 13.22% of the total sample.
 Households in this category characterized by aged head with high income compared to the others groups.
 Households who falls into this category are mostly unmarried homemaker, homeowners of apartment, and living in rural area.
 The group 2 represents 19.63 of the sample.
 Households in this category have generally an aged and retired head without any education level.
 People falling in this group are mostly homeowners of a house in urban area.
-The cluster 4, cover a wide range of households experiencing fuel poverty compared to other group.
+The cluster 4, cover a wide range of households experiencing fuel poverty compared to other clusters, characterized by a married and employed head, with a high-income level, compared to other group.
 People who fall into this cluster is more likely to be dwelling-owner of house (98%), in urban area (62%).
 Finally, the last group composed of about 21% of the total sample, generally have a married and employed head with primary education level and low income compared with others clusters.
 Occupants in this group are exclusively not owners, living in apartment in an urban area.

-The resulted fuel poverty profiles are remarkably helpful in investigating policy opportunities geared towards various household groups, because they have the potential to support examination of domestic energy demand trends and patterns at more disaggregate levels.
-In addition, profiles may be used to preform prediction by exploring variation in household economic conditions and fuel poverty situation.
+The resulted fuel poverty profiles are remarkably helpful in investigating policy opportunities geared towards various household groups, because they have the potential to support examination of domestic energy demand trends and patterns at more disaggregated levels.
+In addition, profiles may be used to perform prediction by exploring variation in household economic conditions and fuel poverty situation.
 However, while this analysis has informed policy concerning the need of a tailored and multidimensional approach to alleviating fuel poverty, there is little information about the housing attributes of these archetypes, making it difficult to control their implementation in practice and thus the way to use them for fuel poverty attenuation.